Kalervo Kummola: Honors and legacy

 Kummola has received multiple honors for his work in hockey.
 He was inducted into the builder category of the Finnish Hockey Hall of Fame in 1996, and inducted into the Hall of Fame for HC Turun Palloseura in 2015.
 He was honored for his lifetime contributions to Finnish ice hockey, at the Finnish Sports Gala in January 2019.
 He was also named an honorary chairman of the Finnish Ice Hockey Association.
-He was named an inductee into the builder category of the IIHF Hall of Fame in 2023, with the ceremony to be held prior to the medal games of the 2023 IIHF World Championship in Tampere.
+He was inducted into the builder category of the IIHF Hall of Fame in 2023, during a ceremony held prior to the medal games of the 2023 IIHF World Championship in Tampere.

 In April 2016, Kummola was the first ice hockey person to be awarded the Grand Cross of Merit for Finnish Sports Culture and Sport.
 In June 2016, the president of Finland awarded Kummola the honorary title of Consul General to Kummola.
 The Tampere Chamber of Commerce named Kummola the economic influencer of the year for 2017.

-Other honors given to Kummola include the Knight of the Order of the White Rose of Finland, the Order of the White Double Cross from Slovakia, the Golden Cross of the Finnish Olympic Committee, the Grand Cross of Merit, the Golden Medal of Merit of the City of Tampere, and the Golden Order of Merit of the National Coalition Party.
+On 22 October 2015, Kummola received the Medal of the President of the Slovak Republic for his work in international ice hockey.
+Other honors given to Kummola include the Knight of the Order of the White Rose of Finland, the Golden Cross of the Finnish Olympic Committee, the Grand Cross of Merit, the Golden Medal of Merit of the City of Tampere, and the Golden Order of Merit of the National Coalition Party.

 Kummola is known by the nickname "Rautakansleri" ("Iron Chancellor"), which was also the title of his biography co-authored with Jari Korkki in 2020.
 Kummola established the Kalervo Kummola Fund, to benefit low-income youth playing hockey in Finland.
 When his tenure ended as vice-president of the IIHF, the Finnish Broadcasting Company felt that Finland would lose influence in international hockey without his presence.